PostHog/posthog.com/contents/docs/contributing.md

 #### Cypress usage for local development

 1. Ensure that you either `yarn install` in the root directory
-2. Have a locally running instance at `localhost:8000`
-3. Run `yarn run cypress open`.
+2. Run `./bin/frontend-test-runner`.
 This will open the cypress test runner which organizes the tests that are written inside the `cypress/integration` directory.
-4. Click on any of the testing files.
+3. Click on any of the testing files.
 Cypress will open an automated browser that runs the file.

 This is a quick start guide for using cypress in our environment.
 Any further questions regarding how to use cypress can be answered with cypress [docs](https://docs.cypress.io/).